BryanHogan/bryanhogan-blog-content/blog/how-to-sync-obsidian.md

 I already back-up my Vaults to Github from time to time.
 But you can take it a step further and use it as your synchronization tool.
 It was a great hassle to setup synchronization through git on mobile, but it seems like things have gotten easier since I last tried it.

 The most straightforward way to synchronize with git is to use the Obsidian plugin [Git](https://github.com/denolehov/obsidian-git).
-Their github repo also includes a [installation guide for mobile devices](https://github.com/denolehov/obsidian-git/wiki/Installation).

 There is this more [detailed guide on how to sync using Git and GitHub](https://viscouspotential.medium.com/how-to-sync-obsidian-across-all-devices-using-git-automatically-and-for-free-dd3c76e7447b) which includes all relevant steps and works for all common desktop and mobile devices.